Ada-C7/recursion-tracing/README.md

 # Recursion Problems

 ## Definitions
 Define the following:

-- Recursion
+- Recursion: a method that calls itself
-- Recursive Case
+- Recursive Case: a conditional branch within a recursive method that actually calls the method recursively
-- Base Case
+- Base Case: the conditional branch within a recursive method that actually generates a value and stops the recursion
-- Activation Chain/Stack
+- Activation Chain/Stack: the series of recursive calls that takes place in executing a recursive method
-- Activation Record/Call
+- Activation Record/Call: each step within the activation chain where the code in the recursive case is executed (and the base case that ends the series)
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: the consequence of executing a recursive method in circumstances where it never reaches its base case and goes on trying to call itself forever
 - Tail Recursion

 ## Tracing through a recursive method